 - Haverhill Public Schools

 Districts will commit to collaborative research, inquiry, and professional development focused on improving policies, programs, and practices to effectively serve students with diverse learning assets and needs, especially those with learning disabilities.
 New Profit is partnering with the Center for Collaborative Education (CCE) to facilitate the ECLC.
 We are excited to welcome these school districts into the Reimagine Learning community, along with a group of eight distinguished “faculty” members from the Reimagine Learning network who are helping to design the learning community and will provide advisory support to the district teams over the course of this year:

 - Bob Cunningham, School Leader and Philanthropic Advisor

 - Lindsay Kruse, National Center for Learning Disabilities

 - Gisele C. Shorter, Turnaround for Children

 - Juanita Zerda, The Rennie Center for Education Research & Policy

 At the end of March, we hosted a full-day meeting at New Profit for our eight faculty members to begin to shape the learning experience for the participating districts.
 We are deeply grateful to this dedicated group of professionals for committing their time, knowledge, and wisdom to the project.
 The ECLC will convene for the first time in May and culminate in mid-December 2018 with a Showcase of Learning that will be open to the communities of the participating districts.
-Stay tuned for an announcement in May of the districts that have been selected for participation in this learning community.
 This work is made possible through the generous support and partnership of the Peter and Elizabeth C. Tower Foundation.